adanWu2005/QCAC-Product-Adan-Wu/README.md

 # Keychron K6 Pro Product Page

-A modern, responsive product page showcasing the **Keychron K6 Pro QMK/VIA Wireless Mechanical Keyboard**.
-Built with React and Vite, this application demonstrates a clean UI/UX with local data persistence using localStorage.
+For my QCAC product assessment, the product I have chosen is one that is a real item.
+It is a **Keychron K6 Pro QMK/VIA Wireless Mechanical Keyboard**.
+This project is developed with React and Vite and shows a clean UI/UX, preserving local data using localStorage.

 ## Description

-This project is a fully functional product landing page that presents the Keychron K6 Pro mechanical keyboard.
+This application is a functional product showcase page, presenting the Keychron K6 Pro mechanical keyboard.
 The page includes:

 - **Product Overview**: Displays the product name, image, description, and key highlights
 - **Features Section**: Showcases 6 key features of the keyboard in a clean card layout
 - **Customer Reviews**: Displays sample reviews and user-submitted reviews
-- **Add Review Form**: Allows users to submit reviews that are saved to localStorage and displayed instantly
+- **Add Review Form**: Form which allows users to submit reviews baded on their opinions on the item.
+All reviews are saved in local storage.

-All user-submitted reviews persist in the browser's localStorage, ensuring data remains available across sessions.
+Reviews will remain in the local storage of the browser, making sure data is still available across sessions.

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure the following is installed:

 - **Node.js** (version 14 or higher)
 - **npm** (version 6 or higher) - comes with Node.js

-You can verify your installations by running:
+Verify installations of the following by running:
 ```bash
 node --version
 npm --version